openworm/ConnectomeToolbox/docs/White_1986.md

 **Summary**

-- The first complete connectome of the adult hermaphrodite _C.elegans_
+- Showed the first connectome of the adult hermaphrodite _C.elegans_ via electron microscopy
+- Consolidated the naming scheme of the 302 neurons
+- Established the criteria for identifying chemical synapses and gap junctions from electron microscope reconstructions.

 **Reliability of data**